-Most children who know their letter sounds easily blend phonetically spelled words as they read.
+Most children who know their letter sounds can easily blend phonetically spelled words as they read.
 However, sight words may be difficult for a child to learn because they are often not spelled phonetically.
 This is one reason it’s a good idea to use a list of sight words for practice.

 Download a free First Grade Sight Words printable poster, set of flashcards, and list of fun practice activities and games!